 The punt goes higher and sometimes farther than a traditional kick.
-This allows for the kicking team to make a tackle sooner down the field.
+This allows the kicking team to make a tackle sooner down the field.

 Punting the football helps teams kick the ball onside to any player in hopes of recovering the ball.
 This gives the kicking team more flexibility to punt or onside kick the football.

 Scoring a safety in football awards the defense 2 points.
-Safeties are rare in football but can happen if an offense is backed up in their own zone.
+Safeties are rare in football but can happen if an offense is backed up in their zone.